Kidder, Peabody & Company: Kidder and the 1980s insider trading scandal

 Gordon served as Kidder's chairman until selling it to General Electric in 1986.
 GE believed that Kidder would be a good fit for its financial services division, GE Capital.
 GE executives had felt chagrin at putting up money to finance leveraged buyouts, only to have to pay large fees to other investment banks.
 GE believed that it made sense to find a way to keep these fees for itself after taking such expensive risks.
 Thus, when Gordon concluded that Kidder could not stay independent, he found a receptive ear in GE chairman Jack Welch.
 GE initially left the firm in the hands of Gordon's longtime heir apparent, Ralph DeNunzio.

 Soon after the GE purchase, a skein of insider trading scandals, which came to define the Street of the 1980s and were depicted in the James B. Stewart bestseller Den of Thieves, swept Wall Street.
 The firm was implicated when former Kidder Peabody executive and merger specialist Martin Siegel—who had since become head of mergers and acquisitions at Drexel Burnham Lambert—admitted to trading on inside information with super-arbitrageurs Ivan Boesky and Robert Freeman.
 Siegel also implicated Richard Wigton, Kidder's chief arbitrageur.
 Wigton was the only executive handcuffed in his office as part of the trading scandal, an act that was later depicted in the movie Wall Street.

 With Rudy Giuliani, then the United States Attorney for the Southern District of New York, threatening to indict the firm, Kidder was initially poised to fight the government.
 However, GE officials were somewhat less inclined to fight, given that Siegel had admitted wrongdoing.
-A GE internal review concluded that DeNunzio and other executives had not done enough to prevent the improper sharing of information. and also revealed glaring weaknesses in the firm's internal controls.
-Notably, Siegel was able to move about the trading floor as he pleased, and Wigton and Tabor did Siegel-requested trades with almost no questions asked.
+A GE internal review concluded that DeNunzio and other executives had not done enough to prevent the improper sharing of information and also revealed glaring weaknesses in the firm's internal controls.
+Notably, Siegel was able to move about the trading floor as he pleased, and Wigton and Tabor made Siegel-requested trades with almost no questions asked.
 In response, GE fired DeNunzio and two other senior executives, stopped trading for its own account, and agreed to a $25.3 million settlement with the SEC.

 Years later, in his autobiography, Jack: Straight from the Gut, Welch said that the aftermath of the insider trading scandal led him to conclude that buying Kidder had been a mistake.
 He was appalled by the firm's outsize bonus pool, which was $40 million greater than the GE corporate pool at the time even though Kidder accounted for only 0.05 percent of GE's income.
 He also didn't understand how "mediocre people" were garnering such high bonuses.
 Soon after Black Monday, Welch and other GE executives resolved to sell off Kidder at the first opportunity that they could do so "without losing our shirt."